Surreal ordered exponential fields: Exponential fields which define convergent Weierstrass systems

 \subsection{Examples}

 We collect below some consequences of Theorem~\ref{initialexponentialWeier}.
 First, if $\cF = \cC^\omega_r$, then $T\uf$ defines a convergent Weierstrass system, so we have the following:

 \begin{corollary} Let $\R\anexp$ be the expansion of $\R$ by all restricted analytic functions and the total exponential function and let $\cL\anexp$ be the corresponding language.
-If $K\equiv \R\anexp$ then $K$ admits an initial $\cL\anexp$-elementary embedding into $\No$. \end{corollary}
+If $K$ is elementarily equivalent to $\R\anexp$ then $K$ admits an initial $\cL\anexp$-elementary embedding into $\No$. \end{corollary}

-As was noted above, Corollary~\ref{allanalytic} was first proven by Fornasiero~\cite{F2}.
 By~\cite[5.4]{vdD}, the collection of all \emph{differentially algebraic} analytic functions which converge in a neighborhood of 0 form a convergent Weierstrass system.
 This provides another example: